-Sub-species of brown trout are also of concern, particularly the large Ferox trout which inhabit Loughs Mask and Corrib.
-Other sub-species of trout (e.g. Sonaghan and Gillaroo) are collectively known as sympatric trout species and have their own conservation measures proposed.
-A bag limit for Lough Conn and Cullin is critical to implement as they are the only of the 7 trout fisheries that do not have one.
-Catch and release of trout will be encouraged on all of the lakes and a review of current bag limit regulations (see table 3.1. below) by consensus, should be considered.
+Other morphotypes of brown trout are also of concern, particularly the large Ferox trout which inhabit Loughs Mask and Corrib.
+Other sub-species of trout (e.g., Sonaghen and Gillaroo) are collectively known as sympatric trout species and have their own conservation measures proposed.

+3.1.
+Fisheries Regulations